A celebration of Rory Delap and an early-Prem Stoke side neutrals loved

 The following month, Hughes broke the club’s transfer record to sign Giannelli Imbula and things were never the same again.

-Still, those waving their ironic farewells to the club this weekend might recall that brief period when Stoke’s simple football was truly a breath of fresh air — a time when kids around the country might not have been able to find Stoke on a map but would have gladly used their hoodies to mop the dew from a tatty old Mitre in preparation for a hopeful chuck into the box.
+Still, we’ll always have that brief period when Stoke’s simple football was truly a breath of fresh air — a time when kids around the country might not have been able to find Stoke on a map but would have gladly used their hoodies to mop the dew from a tatty old Mitre in preparation for a hopeful chuck into the box.